ventureco/vco-backup-buildpack/README.md

 VCO Venture Backup buildpack
 ========================

-This plugin creates a backup in a S3 bucket of code and dependencies every time there is a deployment to the heroku application.
+This plugin creates a backup in Glacier of code and dependencies every time there is a deployment to the heroku application.

 Setting environment variables for build
 -----